My Life In Words

 HI!
 I’M STUART, YOUR FELLOW ADVENTURER.

-I write mostly science fiction and am a winner of the prestigious Writers of the Future Contest, and a three-time Jim Baen Award finalist, as well as a finalist for Interzone’s James White Award.
+I write mostly science fiction and have won the prestigious Writers of the Future Contest, and the Jim Baen Memorial Short Story Award, as well as making finalist for Interzone’s James White Award.
 I’ve sold stories to Analog Science Fiction and Fact and Galaxy’s Edge, among others and have had non-fiction appear on Forbes.com, Huffington Post, Mental Floss, and many more.

 I once played Dracula on stage